The World's Most Popular Tarot Deck

 Arthur Edward Waite understood the rich symbolism and spiritual significance that is found in tarot.
 Frustrated with the limitations he saw in his Marseilles decks, he thought he could design a better tarot deck.

 In the first decade of the 1900's, he commissioned a friend and fellow Golden Dawn member, Pamela Colman Smith, to illustrate a new deck of tarot cards.
-Pixie, as she was known to friends, was a young and talented artist and a well-known illustrator for designing ads and theater bills.
+Pixie, as she was known to friends, was a young and talented artist and a well-known illustrator for advertisements and theater bills.

 What Waite and Smith created was unlike any deck of tarot cards that had come before.
-In the Rider Waite Tarot each pip card is fully illustrated, giving all 78 cards a unique feel that is fully expressive of that individual card's story.
+In the Rider Waite Tarot each numbered suit card, or pip card, is fully illustrated.
+This gives all 78 cards a unique feel that fully expresses that individual card's story.
 Some pip cards are abstract works of art while others are full tableaus of people in action.

 A Tarot Deck by Any Other Name